yu320/rollcall_vue/SQL.md

 CREATE POLICY "Allow admin to manage all profiles_update" ON public.profiles FOR UPDATE USING (public.user_has_permission(auth.uid(), 'accounts:manage_users')) WITH CHECK (public.user_has_permission(auth.uid(), 'accounts:manage_users'));
 DROP POLICY IF EXISTS "Allow admin to manage all profiles_delete" ON public.profiles;
 CREATE POLICY "Allow admin to manage all profiles_delete" ON public.profiles FOR DELETE USING (public.user_has_permission(auth.uid(), 'accounts:manage_users'));
+-- NEW: Allow authenticated users to update their own profile CREATE POLICY "Allow authenticated users to update their own profile" ON public.profiles FOR UPDATE USING (auth.uid() = id) WITH CHECK (auth.uid() = id);

 -- --- 策略: personnel ---
 DROP POLICY IF EXISTS "Allow authorized users to read personnel" ON public.personnel;